 Yarn: cotton yarn

-Hook: choose from H, I or J. H hook will created a denser fabric and a J hook will be a looser weave.
+Hook: choose from H, I or J. H hook will create a denser fabric and a J hook will be a looser weave.
 Sample was created with a J hook.

 Finished size: can be made any size

 1. With yarn and hook, ch 3, sc in 2nd ch from hook, 2sc in next st. (3sts)

 2. Ch 1, turn.
 In BLO, 2sc in same st, sc, 2sc in last st. (5sts)